Today was… disappointing. And stressful. AGAIN, I banked on making some progress and having a Plan and we got nothing.

 I started out a little dissatisfied with urologist visit.
 She thinks this new issue is unrelated to the trauma/eye, and should improve gradually (6 months) with behavior modifications during the day.
 But the list of “modifications” are all things we have ALWAYS done.
 So I don’t know why it would improve when these are not lifestyle changes for the most part.
 We go back in 2 months for a follow-up, but I just left feeling like that didn’t sit right.
 I am not pretending I know more than this specialist, but it did not feel like a thorough exam and I don’t feel like essentially “wait and see” is an acceptable response.
 Those of you who know me well or have known me for years know that I have ALWAYS had strong emotions and don’t shy away from expressing them – but I am also NOT a hypochondriac or prone to hysteria over my kids’ illnesses and injuries.
 I am much more prone to ignoring symptoms than overblowing them and I feel really strongly that this doctor maybe didn’t hear me/see the whole picture.

 Then we headed over to the MRI… but, as we had anticipated was a possibility, they did not feel comfortable sedating her with her cold; we have to wait 2 weeks post any symptoms so we have made a tentative appointment on 2/28, assuming she will be better within this week.
+The injury accidents caused can be solved legally with the help of the right experts.

 I literally cried in the MRI waiting area.
 Because she had a small issue related to the unpublished symptom and none of this is okay.
 And, like, it all MAY be coincidental and self-resolve but no one has given us any answers, really, and I can’t live like this without taking some sort of action.
 And there are kids in that building with brain tumors and cancer and all sorts of awful things and I feel so stupid bawling over her probable relative health, but that’s where I am.